Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Quantum dynamical semigroups and center manifolds

 \subsection{Center manifold}

-At the heart of this work is the notion of the dynamical center manifold: \begin{definition} Given a Lindblad generator $\Lc$, the {\em center manifold} is defined as
+At the heart of this work is the notion of the dynamical center manifold.
+By definition, this corresponds to the eigenspace of $\Lc$ whose eigenvalues have {\em zero} real part.
+It thus consists of the variables which persist in the long-time dynamics, after either settling down to a stationary state or converging towards a state that supports ``oscillating coherences'' \cite{PhysRevA.89.022118,buvca2019non}.
+More formally: \begin{definition} Given a Lindblad generator $\Lc$, the {\em center manifold} is defined as

-\end{definition} Equivalent (or related) notions of limit cycle sets, peripheral spectral eigen-operators, or rotating points have been discussed in the literature \cite{wolf2010inverseeigenvalueproblemquantum,wolf2012quantum}, along with connections to the notion of decoherence-free subspaces and information-preserving structures \cite{Schirmer2010,blume2010information}.
+\end{definition} Equivalent (or related) notions of limit cycle sets, peripheral spectral eigen-operators, or rotating points have been discussed in the literature \cite{wolf2010inverseeigenvalueproblemquantum,wolf2012quantum}, along with their connections to decoherence-free subspaces and information-preserving structures \cite{Schirmer2010,blume2010information}.
 Note that the center manifold $\Cs$ always includes the set of {\em fixed (stationary, or steady)} operators,

 which, in the case of finite-dimensional Lindblad generators as we consider, is always non-empty.
 Since any such Lindblad generator $\Lc$ is stable \cite{wolf2012quantum}, $\Cs$ is attractive and any trajectory converges exponentially to it.
 Let the {\em spectral gap} $\Delta_\Lc$ of $\Lc$ be defined as the absolute value of the real part of the slowest, non-purely-imaginary eigenvalue \cite{PhysRevA.111.052206}\footnote{Sometimes the spectral gap is defined in the literature to quantify the convergence to the steady-state manifold, in which case the maximum is taken over all nonzero eigenvalues; an ``oscillating gap'' has also been introduced \cite{PhysRevB.110.104303}, where the maximum is taken over all non-purely-real eigenvalues.}, that is, While the spectral gap determines the asymptotic convergence rate of arbitrary trajectories to $\Cs$, the following bound holds for arbitrary times: \begin{lemma} [Exponential convergence to $\Cs$] Let $\Lc$ be a Lindblad generator with spectral gap $\Delta_\Lc$ and let $\Pc$ be a projector onto $\Cs$, i.e., $\Pc^2=\Pc$ and ${\rm Im}\,\Pc = \Cs$.
 Then, for all $\rho_0\in\Df(\Hc)$, and for all $\delta>0$, there exists $\Gamma>0$ such that